sergey-goncharenko/example-dvwa/README.md

 sudo -E docker-compose up -d dvwa fast selenium
 ```

 The next step runs the tests.
-The 'test' container consists of a Python script with a few selenium tests.
+The `test` container consists of a Python script with a few selenium tests.
 This is equivalent to a testing stage of your CD/CD pipeline.

 ```
 sudo -E docker-compose run test